 Christian Schulte is a professor of computer science at the unit Software and Computer Systems, School of Information and Communication Technology, KTH Royal Institute of Technology in Stockholm, Sweden.
+He is a member of the Model-based Computing Systems (MCS) research group.
 He is also program director for the graduate program "Information and Communication Technology".

 Before joining KTH in 2002, he got a diploma in computer science (with a minor in mathematics) from the University of Karlsruhe, Germany (1992), worked as a researcher and project leader at the German Research Center for Artificial Intelligence (DFKI) (1992-1997) and as a researcher at Saarland University, Germany (1997-2002), from which he also obtained a doctoral degree in engineering (2001).
 At KTH, he earned a docent degree in computer systems in 2009.

 His research interests include constraint programming, programming systems, and distributed systems.

 His current research focus is on constraint-based compilation and on models, architectures, and implementation techniques for constraint programming systems.
 He is heading the development of Gecode as an attempt to construct an open, free, portable, accessible, and efficient environment for developing constraint-based systems and applications.

 Current Conference and Workshop Activities

 - Program committee member, LCTES 2017, Barcelona, Spain.
 June 2017.

 - Program committee member, CPAIOR 2017, Padova, Italy.
 June 2017.

 - Senior program committee member, IJCAI, Melbourne, Australia.
 August 2017.

 - Compilers and Execution Environments (ID2202)